Twilight4/nobility/README.md

 ```

 ### Updating
 Simply run the `nb-update` command.
-Assuming you did not modify any of the content in the nobility directory, this should pull the latest code from this GitHub repo, after which you can run nobility modules as usual.
+If you did not modify any of the content in the nobility directory, this will pull the latest code from this GitHub repository, after which you can run nobility modules as usual.

 ### Tip: Zsh completion menu
-For enhanced completion selection menu I recommend [fzf-tab](https://github.com/Aloxaf/fzf-tab) zsh plugin.
+For enhanced completion selection menu I recommend [fzf-tab](https://github.com/Aloxaf/fzf-tab) plugin.

 ![screenshot](https://i.imgur.com/Mff6FUg.png)

 # Getting Started
 Nobility categorizes commands into namespaces, denoted by the `nb-` prefix, exemplified by commands like `nb-enum-web` or `nb-recon-domains`.
 To see an overview of all namespaces simply use `nb-help` command.

-Each namespace features its own dedicated help command, such as `nb-enum-web-help` which provides a listing of available commands.
+Each namespace features its own dedicated help command, such as `nb-enum-web-help` which provides a listing of available web enumeration commands.
 All commands support tab completion and search.

 ## Installing Dependencies
-To set up the necessary dependencies for each namespace, execute the `nb-<namespace>-install` command.
+To set up the necessary dependencies for each namespace, execute the `nb-<NAMESPACE>-install` command.
 This command ensures the installation of all tools relevant to the specified namespace.
 For installation of tools across all namespaces, use the `nb-install-all` command.

 ## Workflow Design
 Nobility is designed to offer a sophisticated and flexible workflow.
 It eliminates the conventional, tedious process of manually navigating through notes, searching for commands, copying, pasting, and adjusting values before execution.